-late 2009, after we sold our house
+In late 2009, after we sold our house

-in the Blue Mountains of

-South Wales, we were given the
+in the Blue Mountains of New South Wales, we were given the

 their 1985 Chevy campervan for a roadtrip.
+Over ten weeks in

-Alice Springs and Uluru, east from
+the central desert to Alice Springs and Uluru, east from

 Adelaide along the Great Ocean Road to Melbourne, then north

-western NSW to
+through Victoria and western NSW to our starting point.